 Oh hey!
 I’m Hannah Voermans, and I would love to help tell your story.

 I’m inspired by the real beauty of the great outdoors, bright, beautiful sunlight, and listening to oldies that carry memories with them.
 I’m a dreamer with a bucket list a mile long, and a drive to make life meaningful.
-I’m fueled by mochas and trail mix, snuggle time with my little girl, antique shopping, and digging in my garden.
+I’m fueled by iced lattes and trail mix, snuggle time with my little girl, antique shopping, and digging in my garden.

 I love to photograph families, couples, and mamas-to-be who are yearning to capture time and hold on to it a little bit longer.
 If you are living a season of your life that you’ll want to look back on, if your babies seem to be turning into big kids before your eyes, or if you have a love story you want to capture, I want to help you tell your story.
 I keep my sessions light-hearted and true to life.
 Also, if you have a cute baby, I’m in!